robolectric/robolectric-gradle-plugin/README.md

 Compatibility
 --------
-Currently known to work with Gradle 1.10, Android Gradle Plugin 0.8.3, Android Studio 0.4.6, and IntelliJ Idea 13.
+Currently known to work with Gradle 1.10, Android Gradle Plugin 0.9.x, Android Studio 0.5.1, and IntelliJ IDEA 13.

 Getting Started
 -----

-If you are starting a new app, or want to try this plugin in the simplest possible environment, the easisest way to start is to use [deckard-gradle](https://github.com/robolectric/deckard-gradle).
+If you are starting a new app, or want to try this plugin in the simplest possible environment, the easiest way to start is to use [deckard-gradle](https://github.com/robolectric/deckard-gradle).

 deckard-gradle illustrates how to run Robolectric and [Espresso](https://code.google.com/p/android-test-kit/wiki/Espresso) tests in Intellij, Android Studio or the command-line.